Last Updated on by Mitch Rezman

 At night leave only dry pellets in the cage for those midnight munchies.

 Nutri-berries and Avi-cakes from Lafeber’s are also great pellet inducements.
 Nutriberries are small balls of hulled seed, fruit and nuts that contain approximately 8% pellets.

 Avi-cakes are square “bricks” that you break apart.
 Avi-cakes contain 50% pellets and are bound with molasses.
 Birds like the sweetness.

 The molasses is also good to hold powdered supplements when trying to introduce them into a bird.

 Both products from Lafeber offer 100% nutritional value and can be lived on solely.
 Peaches loves Nutri-berries, holding them in her zygodactyl foot to munch on until they become powder.

 That said remember there are no pellet trees in the rain forest.

 A pelleted diet is not essential for a healthy captive bird as long as the bird is getting necessary vitamin supplementation with a varied diet.

 As for fruits and veggies you just have to test.
 Pomegranate seeds are fun, although our birds (we have 4 rescued budgies) can also eat a lot of romaine lettuce that we use throughout their cages.

 Peaches likes warm corn.
 We tried several frozen vegetables and she doesn’t like it as much cold, so we keep on buying dollar bags of frozen veggies and mixing them, looking for the right combination.
-This last run has been corn and peas which we microwave for 50 seconds in water then let cool for about five minutes.
+This last run has been corn and peas which we microwave for 50 seconds in water and then let cool for about five minutes.